-Our competition this year will focus on the theme of Projects for good
+The theme for this year will be Projects for good.

 Projects have the capability to create positive change across society.
 Teams are tasked with identifying and delivering an initiative which will harness this.

 Teams are reminded to follow guidance for the Project Proposal to ensure their project objectives are SMART and the project is suitably challenging and deliverable.